 - Increasing student and family capacity to manage education debt responsibly and successfully upon college graduation.

 III.
 Mount Wachusett Community College’s partnership currently serves high school seniors from Athol, Fitchburg, Gardner, Leominster, Orange and Winchendon.
-Additionally, the college serves a cohort of 2011 high school graduates from these towns who enrolled as freshmen at MWCC during the 2011-2012 school year.
+Additionally, the college will serve high school graduates from these towns who enroll as freshmen at MWCC during the 2015-2016 school year.